Social Work

 SWRK 1101 Social Work Essentials I 2 Credits

 This course begins with an introduction to the core values of the social work profession, including service, social justice, the worth and dignity of the person, the importance of human relationships, integrity, and competence.
 Students will explore the personal qualities and attributes necessary to engage in the helping relationship and will explore the importance of caring for themselves as they learn to care for others.
 It also addresses common challenges that social workers encounter, such as stress, secondary trauma, compassion fatigue, and burnout.
 Through intellectual curiosity, creativity, openness, and self-reflection students will be introduced to the history and foundation of professional self-care and come to understand it as a professional responsibility tied to competent practice.
-The course will support students in the development of practices meant to enhance their ability to be present, manage stress, sustain wellbeing, access joy, and engage in self-care through the development of mindfulness and other contemplative practices.
+The exploration of aspects of their personal identity will help students to develop an understanding of themselves, both individually and in relationships with others.
+The course will challenge students to reflect on their own biases and to gain an understanding of the ways in which oppression, power, poverty, privilege, inequality, and other social issues affect the development of individual identities.
+The course will support students in the development of contemplative practices meant to enhance their ability to be present, manage stress, sustain wellbeing, access joy, and engage in self-care.

 SWRK 1102 Social Work Essentials II 2 Credits

 This course will explore the personal qualities and self-awareness necessary to engage in ethical social work practice.
 Critical self-reflection and an evaluation of the use of self as an instrument of change are as important in the development of a professional sense of self as theoretical knowledge.
-Because social work is an art, a science, and a profession, students will be asked to contend with concepts, ideas, and behaviors that reflect the nature of these dynamic practices.
-Students will endeavor to advance their self-awareness and empathy, as well as explore how they are called to a life of meaning, purpose, and service.
-The exploration of aspects of their personal identity will help students to develop an understanding of themselves, both individually and in relationships with others.
-The course will challenge students to reflect on their own biases and to gain an understanding of the ways in which oppression, power, poverty, privilege, inequality, and other social issues affect the development of individual identities.
-Students will engage in practices meant to enhance their ability to engage in self-care, self-compassion, and presence through the development of mindfulness and other contemplative practices.
+Because social work is an art, a science and a profession, students will be asked to contend with concepts, ideas and behaviors that reflect the nature of these dynamic practices.
+Students will endeavor to advance their self-awareness and empathy, as well as explore how they are called to a life of meaning and purpose, as framed through the exploration of the fundamental Jesuit questions: Who am I?
+Whose am I?
+What am I called to do?
+Students will also enhance their ability to engage in restorative-practice, self-compassion, and presence, and to foster resilience, through the development of mindfulness and other contemplative practice.

 SWRK 2400 Social Work: An Introduction 3 Credits